BuildBeautiful4all/github-demo/README.md

 # github-demo
-this is the git learn
+this is the git and github learning